Skip to content

 1. Sub-lease

-If a tenant sublets their business premises, they must create a sublease, or you can refer to this as an underlease.
+If a tenant sublets their business premises, they must create a sublease, also known as an underlease.
 The sublease is a new lease agreement for the commercial space.
-It will have a lease term which cannot extend beyond the lease term of the existing lease.
-Therefore, if the lease term end date is 31 December 2024, the sub-lease end term date can be any time before or on this date.
+It will have a lease term that cannot exceed the existing lease term.
+Therefore, if the lease term end date is 31 December 2025, the sub-lease end term date can be any time before this date, and the head lease may specify the exact number of days prior, which is normally 2-3 days before the expiry of the head lease term.

-As the commercial tenant creates a sublease or underlease, they become the landlord of the sub-tenant, to whom they lease part of or all of their commercial premises.
-However, the tenant remains the commercial tenant for the property, and the landlord remains their commercial landlord.
+When a commercial tenant creates a sublease or underlease, they become the landlord of the subtenant, to whom they lease part or all of their commercial premises.
+However, the tenant remains the commercial tenant for the property, and the landlord remains their commercial landlord under the headlease.

 2. Restrictions

-There is no statutory law specifically restricting subleasing.
-Instead, any restriction regarding whether a commercial tenant can sublease will be in the lease agreement.
-If there are none (which is unlikely), the sublease can occur, and the sub-tenant could also sublease.
+There is no statutory law specifically restricting subletting.
+Instead, any restriction regarding whether a commercial tenant can sublet will be in the lease agreement.
+If there are none (which is unlikely), the sublet can occur, and the sub-tenant could also sublease.
 The sublease they create would be a sub-underlease.

-In reality, a commercial lease will either entirely prohibit subletting or allow it but with restrictions, which will be in the lease agreement.
+In reality, a commercial lease will either entirely prohibit subletting or allow it with restrictions, as outlined in the lease agreement.
 A commercial tenant must comply with these.
 Therefore, they must either refrain from subletting or follow the rules when doing so.
-If a tenant fails to do this, any sublease they create is not binding on the landlord.
+If a tenant fails to do this, any sublease they create may not be binding on the landlord, but it will be a breach of their lease, which can entitle the landlord to terminate the lease.

 3. Covenants

 If a commercial tenant sublets their business premises with their landlord’s consent, the latter may request that the sublease have specific provisions.
-These are obligations on the subtenant by the landlord, so they are directly enforceable by the latter on the subtenant.
-Therefore, the tenant does not need to enforce these.
+These may include obligations that the landlord themselves can enforce; however, this will not mean the tenant can avoid responsibility for their own subtenant.

 There are other provisions the sub-lease may contain, such as:

-• a specific level of rent the landlord wishes;
+• a specific level of rent (usually a market rent);

 • if the sub-lease will have rent reviews and how often; and